aws/aws-nitro-enclaves-cli/README.md

       - 'blobs/x86_64/linuxkit': LinuxKit-based user-space environment
       - 'blobs/x86_64/nsm.ko': The driver which enables the Nitro Secure Module (NSM) component inside the enclave
       - The enclave kernel is based on the v4.14 Amazon Linux kernel - https://github.com/amazonlinux/linux/tree/amazon-4.14.y/master
+      - The source code for the init process and the NSM kernel driver can be found in the following GitHub repository - https://github.com/aws/aws-nitro-enclaves-sdk-bootstrap

   - 'build': An automatically-generated directory which stores the build output for various components (the CLI, the command executer etc.)